B45i/ESP32-Smart-Configuration-Portal/readme.md

    - Activates when:
      - No existing configuration found
-     - Trigger pin is activated
+     - Trigger pin (GPIO 36) is pulled LOW
-     - WiFi credentials are empty
+     - Previous WiFi connection fails
    - Creates an Access Point named "ESP32-Setup"
    - Starts DNS server for captive portal functionality
-   - Automatically redirects all web requests to the setup portal
+   - Automatically opens the configuration portal (like a hotel WiFi page)
    - Provides an intuitive interface for WiFi setup
+   - All web requests are redirected to the setup portal until configured

 3. **Normal Operation** ✨